Panoramic view of Monet's Water Lilies in Orangerie Museum, Paris.

 Upgrade to get an audio guide available in English, French, Dutch, Italian, Chinese, Spanish and Portuguese for getting more context and history of the museum and its artworks for a well-rounded experience.

-Skip-the-ticket-line access to Orangerie Museum's permanent & temporary collections
+Access to Orangerie Museum's permanent & temporary collections

 Digital audio guide in English, French, Dutch, Italian, Chinese, Spanish, Portuguese (as per option selected)